rust-lang/rfcs/text/0000-placement-by-return.md

 fn good() -> [i32; 1_000_000] {
     [1; 1_000_000]
 }

 // This function will return a raw slice, and can also be called as `Box::new_with(good_dst)` fn good_dst() -> [i32] {
     let n = 1_000_000;
     [1; n]
 }

-// This function will copy the array when it returns. fn bad() -> [i32; 1_000_000] {
+// This function may or may not copy the array when it returns. fn bad() -> [i32; 1_000_000] {
     let mut arr = [0; 1_000_000];
     for i in 0..1_000_000 {